 After picking out healthy ginger, rich soil, and the location in your garden, there is nothing left to do but plant the ginger.

 Depending on how many pieces of ginger you want to grow, spacing should be carefully calculated.

 Plant each ginger piece 8 inches apart and 2 – 4 inches deep in the soil with the eyes facing upwards.

 The ginger plants will grow to a maximum height of 2 – 3 feet.

 To efficiently utilize garden space, invest in companion plants for ginger.
 These are crops that benefit from ginger or provide benefits to ginger.

-Ginger planted in pots have different spacing requirements that you should be aware of.
+Ginger planted in pots has different spacing requirements that you should be aware of.
 A 14-inch deep container permits for just one piece of ginger.